FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/review/index.md

 ### Review

-In this module, we used Burpsuite and SQLMap to both discover and exploit vulnerabilities in Juice Shop.
+In this module, we used Burp Suite and SQLMap to both discover and exploit vulnerabilities in Juice Shop.

 ### Application Protection Quiz